Meta-automatic Sequences: Abstract

 \section{Abstract}

 \emph{Nested} (or \emph{meta-Fibonacci}) recurrences, such as the recurrence used to define Hofstadter's $Q$-sequence, along with the \emph{digit-based} recurrences that underlie automatic sequences are of interest from both number-theoretic and combinatorial points of view.
 In this direction, Allouche and Shallit showed how the frequency sequence of a variant of the $Q$-sequence is $2$-automatic.
 This inspires us to introduce what may be seen as a natural combination of the recurrences for meta-Fibonacci and automatic sequences, by introducing the concept of a \emph{meta-automatic sequence}.
-We show how it is possible to construct a meta-automatic sequence that is not \emph{denestable} in terms of not being reducible, in a specific sense formalized in this paper, to certain digit-based recurrences for automatic sequences.
-This motivates our study of the non-denestable, meta-automatic sequences $\mathcal{M}_{1}$ and $\mathcal{M}_{2}$ introduced in this paper.
-For each of these integer sequences, we prove explicit DFAO evaluations, together with $4$-uniform morphisms, and we also consider the factor complexities of these sequences.
+We exhibit two binary meta-automatic sequences $\mathcal{M}_1$ and $\mathcal{M}_{2}$ whose defining recurrences do not satisfy the Allouche--Shallit automaticity criterion directly, and this is formalized in our paper.
+For each of these integer sequences $\mathcal{M}_{1}$ and $\mathcal{M}_{2}$, we prove explicit DFAO evaluations, together with 4-uniform morphisms, and we also consider the factor complexities of these sequences.